thejerrytan/mini-go-compiler/README.md

 ## VM
 1. Arithmetic expressions are working
 2. Boolean short circuit evaluations are supported
+3. Control-flow statements are supported
-3. Function calls, expressions compiles into VM instructions, but have not tested to be working
+4. Function calls, expressions compiles into VM instructions, but have not tested to be working